-Paragon Southwest Medical Waste, LLC
+Paragon Southwest Medical Waste

-On July 20, 2022, PWS transferred all patents owned covering medical waste destruction, and related technology, to its joint venture, Paragon Southwest Medical Waste ("PSMW"), in exchange for non-voting units in PSMW.
-The units in PSMW transferred in connection with this transaction increased SEER's equity in PSMW to approximately 20%, on a total consolidated basis.
+On July 20, 2022, PWS transferred all patents owned covering medical waste destruction, and related technology, to its joint venture, Paragon Southwest Medical Waste ("PSMW"), in exchange for units in PSMW.
+The units in PSMW transferred in connection with this transaction increased SEER's equity in PSMW to approximately 30%, on a total consolidated basis, and SEER was granted back an international license to use the patented technology in any territory outside of North America.
 This transaction also canceled the irrevocable license and royalty agreement, and the management agreement between PWS and PSMW.
-The Company recorded its investment in PSMW of \$182,200 under the cost method of accounting.
-The Company assessed its investment in PSMW for impairment, and as of December 31,2023, determined that full impairment of this investment was required.